 Many companies spend big dollars on their customer-facing websites, attaching great importance to innovative, trend-setting designs with all the bells and whistles.
 Often it’s a different story when it comes to internal websites.
 If there is one at all, it’s usually cluttered with outdated content, is impossible to navigate and falls short on engaging users.
 This is a huge organizational own goal.
 As a tool for managing company information, communication and collaboration, the internal website – or intranet as it’s also known – has the potential to make a big difference.
 In this post, we take you through all you need to know, from uses and essential features right through to set-up and ongoing management.
-We make the process of creating an internal website easy.
+We make the process of creating a digital workplace with an internal website easy.

 Objective Of An Internal Website

 So, what’s the big deal with an internal website?
 What difference will it make to my business?
 These are very important questions, so let’s make it clear just how a solution like this can contribute to more efficient and effective working across the board.
 There are many potential benefits on offer with an internal website.
 Here we highlight just a few of the main ones.

 Information is the driving force behind every business.
 An internal website will make it easier for staff to manage and share that information.
 Shared folders, files and cloud storage solutions have their limitations.
 By contrast, your site can act as the central library for all corporate data.
 Employees can easily share files and data both internally and externally.

 What’s more, an advanced search function and intuitive site navigation makes it easy for staff to quickly locate the latest data.
 An internal website means you could potentially do away with secure file transfer software and shared folders forever.
 Organized in a way that makes sense to your business, the internal website also allows for anytime, anyplace, anywhere access via an internet connection.